How to Deep Clone Objects in JavaScript Effectively

 console.log(original.b.c); // 2 (original is unaffected)

-JavaScript with a custom recursive function
+Using a custom recursive function in JavaScript

 function deepClone(obj) {